 I have need of a Capacitive Discharge (CD) welder in order to progress the Amigo commercialization, for making thermocouple beads, and for a number of other applications including appliance servicing.
 A commercial unit will cost about $NZ 5,000 - which means I have about a four weeks to develop and make a useable device.

 - This welder is capable of generating significant magnetic fields during the discharge pulse.
 If you have a pacemaker or other medical implant then maybe you don’t want to be making or using a CD welder.

-- CD welding produces intense localized heating that can cause burns, and arc flash and weld spatter that can cause eye damage.
-Wear appropriate safety equipment as for arc welding.
+- CD welding produces intense localized heating , arc flash and weld spatter that can cause eye damage, cause burns, and start fires.
+Wear appropriate safety equipment and take appropriate fire precautions as for arc welding.

 - Wristwatches and other instruments can be damaged by strong magnetic fields.
 (I have already damaged my Seiko wristwatch using my welder.
 The repair was very expensive.)

 - Any constructor should ensure sound wiring techniques and fuse protection for mains operated equipment in accordance with jurisdictional regulations and prudent safety